-In December 2021, the Company entered into a membership interest purchase agreement with the members of Kind, the Company's client in Maryland that holds licenses for the cultivation, production, and dispensing of medical cannabis, to acquire 100% of the equity ownership of Kind in exchange for \$13.5 million payable in cash (subject to certain adjustments) and \$6.5 million payable by the issuance of four-year 6.0% promissory notes to the members of Kind, secured by a first priority lien on the Company's property in Hagerstown, MD (collectively, the "Kind Consideration").
-Upon execution of the membership interest purchase agreement, the Company deposited \$5.0 million into escrow as a contract down payment.
+In December 2021, the Company entered into a membership interest purchase agreement with the members of Kind to acquirel 00% of the equity ownership of Kind in exchange for \$13.5 million payable in cash (subject to certain adjustments) and \$5.5 million payable by the issuance of four-year 6.0% promissory notes to the members of Kind, secured by a first priority lien on the Company's property in Hagerstown, MD (collectively, the "Kind Consideration").
+Kind was the Company's client in Maryland that held licenses for the cultivation, production, and dispensing of medical cannabis.
+Upon execution of the membership interest purchase agreement, the Company had deposited \$5.0 million into escrow as a contract down payment.

 In April 2022, the Maryland Medical Cannabis Commission approved the Company's acquisition of Kind, and the acquisition was completed on the Kind Acquisition Date (the "Kind Acquisition").
-Following the Kind Acquisition, the Maryland litigation between the Company and the members of Kind was dismissed (see Note 18).
+Following the Kind Acquisition, litigation between the Company and the members of Kind was dismissed (see Note 18).